Close

 1. Office of the Privacy Commissioner of Canada

-The mission of the Office of the Privacy Commissioner of Canada (OPC) is to protect and promote privacy rights of individuals by enforcing compliance with the Personal Information Protection and Electronic Documents Act (PIPEDA).
+The mission of the Office of the Privacy Commissioner of Canada (OPC) is to protect and promote privacy rights of individuals by enforcing compliance with The Personal Information Protection and Electronic Documents Act (PIPEDA).
 This legislation aims to protect the private sector data of Canadians and gives an individual the right to lodge a complaint with the Privacy Commissioner of Canada about any alleged mishandling of their personal information.
-More information on how this piece of legislation applies to RT practice in the community can be found in the section Personal Information Protection and Electronic Documents Act (PIPEDA) of this document.

 9